Hit by Covid again, Voltas pins hopes on extended summer, festive season to match previous years' sales performance | Business

 With Covid-related restrictions imposed by states hitting sales in the ongoing quarter, Tata Group home appliances firm Voltas is pinning hopes on possible ''right opportunities'' going ahead like extended summer and brighter festival season to match the revenues posted in the previous two years.

-In spite of disruptions caused by the coronavirus pandemic in the first of the last fiscal, the company recovered well on account of stellar performance by its cooling products business.
+In spite of disruptions caused by the coronavirus pandemic in the first half of the last fiscal, the company recovered well in the later half on account of stellar performance by its cooling products business.

 Its total income in the January-March quarter of the 2020-21 fiscal jumped 25 per cent to Rs 2,683 crore as compared with Rs 2,150 crore in the year-ago period In the financial year ended March 31, 2021, Voltas' total income stood at Rs 7,745 crore, while it was Rs 7,889 crore in 2019-20.